jalchav1993/python_sliddingWindow_lowLevel/sliding/README.md

            window = 10
        else:
            window = 2
+-- the program increments the ack counter when it gets a new ack, ignores already acknoledged ack requestes, will only change state in a new request
 -- the client gets this measurement to report download percentage -client side:
 -- the client will send a get request with a filename